Battles and operations of the Indian National Army: Imphal and Kohima

 The 2nd Guerrilla Regiment, or the Gandhi Regiment as it was called, consisted of two battalions.
 Led by Inayat Kiyani, it was directed along the axis of the 15th Army's offensive.
 Like the 1st Guerrilla, it had crossed the Chindwin at Kalewa.
 From Kalewa, the 2nd Guerrilla turned north to reach the vicinity of Tamu in late April.
 The INA high command was informed at this time of the Yamamoto force's impending assault on the airfield at Palel.
 The INA unit was still far away.
 Kiyani picked a force of three hundred under Maj.
 Pritam Singh that could advance faster.

-Armed lightly and without machine guns, the unit was directed to attack the airfield from the south while Japanese forces engaged the eastern defences.
+Armed lightly and without machine guns, the unit was directed to attack the airfield from the south while Japanese forces engaged the eastern defenses.

 Pritam's unit was however, walked into an ambush laid by a detachment of Gurkhas.
-By the end of the night, Pritam's unit made a number of counter-attacks.
+By the end of the night, Pritam's unit made a number of counterattacks.
 They were soon reinforced by the rest of Kiani's men.
 The skirmish turned into bloody fight as the alerted British forces reinforced and called up air and artillery support.
-After two days of failed counter-attacks and taking heavy losses, Kiani withdrew.
+After two days of failed counterattacks and taking heavy losses, Kiani withdrew.
 The unit suffered nearly two hundred casualties in the assault.
-The 2nd Guerrilla was never able to participate in further attacks up the Tamu road after this.
+The 2nd Guerrilla was never able to participate in further attacks up the Tamu Road after this.
 It was subsequently tasked to cover the left flank of the Yamamoto force, in the rough countries of the south.
-Through June, the unit maintained aggressive patrols south of Palel-Tamu road, mounting raids and laying ambushes against the by now advancing British forces.
+Through June, the unit maintained aggressive patrols south of Palel-Tamu Road, mounting raids and laying ambushes against the by now advancing British forces.
 It started withdrawing with the Japanese in late June.

 The 3rd Guerrilla, or the Azad regiment, was under the command of Col. Gulzara Singh.
 The unit marched from Yeu through the Kabaw valley to arrive near Tamu in late May, by which time, the offensive was petering out.
 The unit was tasked to cover the right flank of the Yamamoto force.
 The unit stayed with the Yamamoto force, covering its right flank, and began retreating with it when it began withdrawing in mid-July.

 The 4th Guerrilla, or the Nehru regiment, left Malaya the last among the INA's 1st division, and never made it to the Chindwin.

 The initial successes in upper Burma, the engagements at Kohima, and the encirclement of Imphal was a key factor in convincing the INA that the offensive was succeeding.
 The forward HQ of the INA was moved to Maymyo, in anticipation of moving into Indian territory and taking charge of these as they fell.